antw/quinn/README.md

 Tests in Internet Explorer 7 and 9, and Opera are still pending.
 There are no plans to support Internet Explorer 6.

-Quinn was developed as part of Quintel Intelligence's [Energy Transition Model][etm] application, and has been open-sourced with their kind permission.
+Quinn was developed by [~antw][antw] as part of Quintel Intelligence's [Energy Transition Model][etm] application, and has been open-sourced with their kind permission.
 Quinn is released under the [New BSD License][license].

 Downloads
 ---------